frank-lab-ai/franky/README.md

 # FRANK
+**_Functional Reasoning for Acquiring Novel Knowledge_**

-Frank is a question answering framework that combines multiple forms of reasoning, including deductive, statistical and arithmetic to answer question.
+FRANK is a question answering framework that combines multiple forms of reasoning, including deductive, statistical and arithmetic to answer questions.

 # Demo